YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/README.md

 # The Jeep Problem

 We describe the general idea of the jeep problem, followed by introducing some abstraction in order to formulate and solve it mathematically.
+Then we remark on  some simple cases.

 ## Background